GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/key/index.md

 description: Reference documentation for the key property of manifest.json.
 ---

-This value can be used to maintain the unique ID of an extension, or theme when it is loaded during development.
+This value maintains the unique ID of an extension, or theme when it is loaded during development.
 The following are some common use cases:

 - To configure a server to only accept requests from your Chrome Extension origin.